 What is SPA?

 Suzuki Principles in Action (SPA) is a course designed to help teachers incorporate Suzuki’s principles effectively in their teaching.
-The course focuses on how to teach, not what to teach, and to allow for the sharing of ideas among all instrument areas.
-It is based on Dr. Suzuki’s belief that knowledge is an important first step, but “knowledge plus 10,000 times” is what produces ability.
+The course focuses on how to teach, not what to teach.
+It allows for the sharing of ideas among all instrument areas.
+SPA is based on Dr. Suzuki’s belief that knowledge is an important first step, but “knowledge plus 10,000 times” is what produces ability.
 This important principle, which teachers frequently explain to their students, applies equally to the art of teaching.

 What are the principles that SPA reinforces?